flame-engine/flame/doc/examples/README.md

 After that, run `flutter pub get` to get all dependencies as defined in the pubspec.yml file.

-Finaly, you should be able to `flutter run` just fine.
+Finally, you should be able to `flutter run` just fine.